RandomDadInDC/PlayOnRequeuer/README.md

 ------------
 * Windows 10/11 with Python 3.10+ (includes the built-in `sqlite3` module).
 * The script checks that it can import `sqlite3`; if that fails, it exits.
+* Sorry, no idea if this will work with the Mac version.

 Purpose
 -------